-Being a tax return early bird will mean you avoid spending the festive period immersed in tax.
-There are several advantages to filing early and here, we take a look at these and Self-assessment tax return advice, UK tax refunds and more.
+Being a tax return early bird will mean you avoid spending the festive period immersed in catching up with your business’s paperwork to be ready to file your tax return on time.
+There are several advantages to filing your tax return early and here in this Self-assessment tax return guide, we take a look at some of the key points to why it’s better to be organised and file your self assessment with plenty of time to spare.

 Reasons to File Your UK Self-assessment Tax Return Early